Our 3-Step Escape Plan

 SHANE WIHONGI

-Shayne holds a Bachelor of Laws and a Bachelor of Arts in Political Science from the University of Waikato, which he has used in his career working in the tertiary education sector, and leading hapū economic development in Northland.
-Shayne is also privileged to serve as a governance member with Pregnancy Counselling Services, Volunteering Waikato – Te Ohu Tuuao o Waikato, and Te Rūnanga o Kirikiriroa, and is inspired by how voluntary, not-for-profit, and community organisations in particular willingly respond to physical, emotional, social and economic needs.
+Shayne holds a Bachelor of Laws and a Bachelor of Arts in Political Science from the University of Waikato.
+His career spans tertiary education and hapū economic development.
+Shayne also serves in governance roles with Pregnancy Counselling Services, Volunteering Waikato, and Te Rūnanga o Kirikiriroa, and is passionate about supporting not-for-profit and community initiatives.

 JAN SEDGWICK (Member)